Born to Wander

 I’ve learned a few things along the way

-In the early days, my kit wasn’t quite as polished as it is now but it worked proving that you don’t have to have the latest and greatest equipment to hit the road.
-On my first two-up cross-country motorcycle trip on my trusty 550 Four Honda it took some imagination, improvisation (due to budget constraints) and available aftermarket parts but a little creativity goes a long way.
-You can get by with what you have but if I had to do it over again I think I would lose the yellow suitcase!
-If you’re wondering what that grey material it’s ash from the Mount St. Helens eruption in Washington.
+In the early days, my kit wasn’t quite as polished as it is now, but it worked, proving that you don’t have to have the latest and greatest equipment to hit the road.
+On my first two-up cross-country motorcycle trip on my trusty 550 Four Honda, it took some imagination, improvisation (due to budget constraints), and the availability of aftermarket parts, but a little creativity goes a long way.
+You can get by with what you have.
+If I had to do it over again, I think I would lose the yellow suitcase!
+If you’re wondering what that grey material around the bike is, it’s ash from the Mount St. Helens eruption in Washington.
+This photo was taken near Spokane on my return trip.